TripleSummoningTrapStart/BlocklyScratch/README.md

 # BlocklyScratch
-A remake of MIT's scratch using Google Blockly
+A remake of MIT's Scratch using Google Blockly